Experiencing Peace Of Mind CT

 Patients with established diagnoses and/or taking medications who are new to our practice, please be advised:

-We will encourage you to stop/taper a treatment implemented by a past provider if we believe it is not the right or best option for you.
 If we feel it is crucial that your treatment is adjusted and you are not open to changes, we would not be able to implement a treatment based on another provider's plan of care and, therefore, we would not be able to continue offering our services.

 Special Considerations